Below is the lesson for “Golden Skies” by Rock Class 101.

 The second approach is to view it from a rhythmic standpoint.
 Which looks like:

 This requires an understanding of rhythmic notation.
 As these rhythms are tricky, I’d recommend counting sixteenth notes out loud and clapping on the beats before putting it onto the instrument.
-If you really want to gain a deep understand rhythmic notation, there is no better way than by learning to read standard notation.
+If you really want to gain a deep understanding of rhythmic notation, there is no better way than by learning to read standard notation.

 Lastly, with 16th notes, remember to strum down on the downbeat and up on the upbeat.
 This looks like: